16 Nov Creating ideal guest experiences

 We put all our energy into making what could have been a terribly stressful time into a happy, family time.
 We did a lot of the activities that we recommend to guests: cycling, lots of lake swimming, ghyll-scrambling and walking of course.

 In lockdown 2 things feel very different.
 The children are at school and the weather is not gloriously sunny.
 It is harder not to worry about the business.

 So we are turning to all the marketing, SEO and social media jobs we probably would have tackled years ago if we had not been so full!
 It did feel like we didn’t need to do a lot of promotional work as lovely, lovely guests found us on an array of websites, and more and more came direct.
-We moved from relying on the big travel companies to having the majority of our guests booking directly – and so getting our best rates.
+We moved from relying on the big travel companies to having the majority of our guests booking directly.
+And so getting our best rates.

 Looking back 4 and ½ years, this is a hard question to answer.
 We had a lovely family recently with three young boys.
 They were into big outdoors adventures (whatever the weather!), seriously good food, and trying new things.
 They were incredibly polite and respectful.
 If they lived closer, we could imagine being good friends with them.

-And we also have a few loyal single guests who share our passion for the lakes as whole, keen to get my advice on local swimming spots or Clive’s tips on good locations for photos.
+And we also have a few loyal single guests who share our passion for the lakes as whole.
+Keen to get my advice on local swimming spots or Clive’s tips on good locations for photos.
 So I cannot say that our ideal guests are families, or couples, or singletons…